-It does not matter how eloquently you deliver the evidence that backs your thesis, or arguments against some false or skewed teaching, someone will have a comeback.
+It does not matter how eloquently you deliver the evidence that backs your thesis or arguments against some false or skewed teaching; someone will have a comeback.
 The mere fact that the rich man was in torment, and there is the possibility that he could see the beggar Lazarus in Abraham’s bosom, only fuels their fire.
-This is again, one of those places where looking up the simplest of words, such as “saw,” where you can gain some additional understanding.
+This is, again, one of those places were looking up the simplest of words, such as “saw,” where you can gain some additional understanding.

 Torment is the Greek word basanos and also means torture.
 The NASB tells us that he saw Lazarus.
-This word saw is the Greek word horaō and means to stare at, (by implication) to discern clearly (physically or mentally.)
+The word saw is the Greek word horaō and means to stare at (by implication) to discern clearly (physically or mentally.)

-We were also told by this brother-in-Christ that he did not have full confidence in his relationship, and would not, until that day when we are called home.
+We were also told by this brother-in-Christ, that led the home group, that he did not have a complete confidence in his relationship with Jesus Christ and would not until that day when we are called home.
 This is not what Paul and others taught.
-Jesus and this word give us every confidence to know that we are loved, wanted; and, since we have accepted Jesus Christ as our sacrifice, then we can understand that we, NO MATTER WHAT, have a home with Him in glory.
+Jesus and this Word give us every confidence to know that we are loved and wanted, and since we have accepted Jesus Christ as our sacrifice, then we can know that we, NO MATTER WHAT, have a home with Him in glory.